Milford Sound: Landslide hazard

 Since the glacier that formed the fiord melted about 16,000 years ago, at least 16 large landslips greater than 1 Mm3 in volume, have occurred at Milford Sound, and the potential for further landslips has risk significance due to the fiord's steep sides, confined waters, lack of realistic reaction time for evacuation and popularity as an international tourist destination.
 If a large landslip into the fiord occurs, likely triggered by an earthquake, it could create a large local tsunami, with a risk of potentially about 750 deaths if it occurred at peak tourist density in the middle of the day.
 Risk assessment has suggested 1-in-1000-year wave runup could be about 17 m arriving on shore within 2–7 minutes.
 The highest estimated historic displacement wave runup is about 100 m at the Cleddau delta at the head of the fiord with an event frequency of every 2000 years.
 Rupture of the far southern portion of the Alpine Fault, which passes across the head of the sound, has happened seven times in the last 2000 years with 27 events since 6000 BCE.
 There is a 75% probability in the next 50 years of a major Alpine Fault earthquake, and these have a 44% probability of generating a landslide-generated tsunami in the fiord.
 The probability of an earthquake of similar magnitude to the 1717 great earthquake of ± 0.1 occurring along the southern portion of the Alpine Fault within the next 50 years is estimated at 30%.
 There is also the potential for significant trigger earthquakes associated with the Fiordland subduction-zone's Puysegur Trench to the south.

 References for Fig. 1: (Note: Landslips in the figure are as recorded in cores from Milford Sound.
 It is not only Alpine Fault earthquakes that are associated potentially with the large Milford Sound earthquakes.
-Only a minority of the large landslides found are likely to be spontaneous and say related to rainfall events.
-Sedimentary records close off shore, for example, detail many more major earthquakes than assigned to the Alpine Fault, but as only a minority of the large landslips within the Milford Sound sedimentary record have been radiocarbon dated, a full dated sequence does not exist.
-The landslips in red that are radiocarbon dated are shown as wider lines, but uncertainty in dating is not shown, although it is shown for Alpine Fault earthquakes that involved rupture across the mouth of the fiord.)
+Only a minority of the large landslides found are likely to be spontaneous rainfall-related events.
+Sedimentary records offshore, for example, document many more major earthquakes than are assigned to the Alpine Fault, but as only a minority of the large landslips within the Milford Sound sedimentary record have been radiocarbon dated, a fully dated sequence does not exist.
+Tradiocarbon-dated landslips in red are shown as wider lines, but uncertainty in dating is not shown, although it is shown for Alpine Fault earthquakes that involved rupture across the mouth of the fiord.)